meom-group/eophis/docs/source/tests.rst

 A surrogate geoscientific code with an hard-coded OASIS interface is emulated by ``fake_earth.py``.
 The script advances in time in accordance with parameters provided in the Fortran namelist ``earth_namelist``. ``models.py`` contains a dummy model ``deltaxy()`` that computes first order discrete differences along first and second axis.

 Differences imply to know neighboring cells.
 Those will be missing at boundaries, especially if ``models.py`` is scattered among processes.
 Fields need to be received on the model side with at least 1 extra halo cell to compute correct differences.
-It is also required to specify what values should contain the halos located at the boundaries of the global grid.
+It is also required to determine the values of the halos located over the edges of the global grid.

 Thus, Fake Earth intends to send every time step:
-    - ``psi``, on Arakawa C-grid V-points, with size ``(10,10,3)``, cyclic/NFold conditions and 1 halo
+    - ``psi``, on Arakawa C-grid V points, with size ``(10,10,3)``, cyclic/NFold conditions and 1 halo
     - ``phi``, on a standard grid, with size ``(10,10,2)``, closed/cyclic conditions and 2 halos and to receive from the Python model:
     - ``dxpsi`` and ``dypsi``, results from ``deltaxy(psi)``, defined on same ``psi`` grid